IslamKhSh/CardSlider/README.md

 ## Features
 1- show preview of pages in left and right.

-2- can resize (scale) the pages to make focused page larger in height as shown in GIF.
+2- can resize (scale) and change opacity of the pages to make focused page larger and more focused in height as shown in GIF.

 3- Full customize the appearance of the the CardView and ViewPager.

 4- Add indicator and full customize it easily.

+5- Infinete indicatords like those in the instgram app.

-5- RTL Support.
+6- RTL Support.

 ## Add to project